-Housing is the primary defense against the coronavirus.39 In order to prevent the spread of Covid-19, Israel like other states, have legislated home confinement and curfews.
+Housing is the primary defense against the coronavirus.37 In order to prevent the spread of Covid-19, Israel like other states, have legislated home confinement and curfews.
 Such public health measures are based on the assumption that everyone has access to shelter which provides adequate protection against contracting and spreading the virus.
 However, in the Negev/Naqab, this is not the case.

-Although the right to adequate housing is a recognized fundamental right in international law, a sizable proportion of the Negev/Naqab's 290,000 Bedouin citizens live in villages that the state refuse to recognize and grossly inadequate housing, which includes overcrowded conditions and limited access to water and sanitation.
-40 These factors have made it almost impossible for Bedouins to safely self-isolate.
-Such housing inequities, combined with the added factor that many in the Bedouin community are disproportionately suffering from health issues, has made
+Although the right to adequate housing is a recognized fundamental right in international law, a sizable proportion of the Negev/Naqab's 290,000 Bedouin citizens live in informal settlements and grossly inadequate housing, which includes overcrowded conditions and limited access to water and sanitation.38 These factors have made it almost impossible for Bedouins to safely self-isolate.
+Such housing inequities, combined with the added factor that many in the Bedouin community are disproportionately suffering from health issues, has made Bedouin citizens particularly vulnerable to contracting the virus.